IBM-Cloud/docs/services/IoT/blockchain/dev_blockchain.md

    12. In the summary page, verify that the information is correct.
    13. The device data to contract mapping is shown in the Blockchain page.

-7. Test your smart contract in {{site.data.keyword.blockchainfull}}.
+7. Test your smart contract in {{site.data.keyword.blockchainfull_notm}}.
 In order to test your smart contract, perform an end-to-end test by creating a device in {{site.data.keyword.iot_short_notm}}, connecting your device to {{site.data.keyword.iot_short_notm}}, configuring IoT Blockchain to connect to your blockchain fabric, and configuring {{site.data.keyword.iot_short_notm}} to map and store your device messages in the blockchain.
-By using the {{site.data.keyword.blockchainfull}} console, you can view the blockchain to see the device data in the ledger.
+By using the {{site.data.keyword.blockchainfull_notm}} console, you can view the blockchain to see the device data in the ledger.
 If your contract supports the readAsset() function, you can use the monitoring UI to view your blockchain and see the device data from your own scenario being stored indelibly in a blockchain.

-5. Configure the Monitoring UI to connect to {{site.data.keyword.blockchainfull}}.
+5. Configure the Monitoring UI to connect to {{site.data.keyword.blockchainfull_notm}}.
  **Tip:** If you haven't installed the Monitoring UI in your local environment, you can do it now.
 Follow the instructions in the Monitoring UI readme document that is available in the [Blockchain Monitoring UI](https://github.com/ibm-watson-iot/blockchain-samples/tree/master/monitoring_ui) GitHub directory.
  Access the configuration settings by clicking the **CONFIGURATION** button.
  Use the following information to connect to a contract: